Frank Yallop: Return to San Jose Earthquakes (2008–2013)

-Yallop led the new-era Earthquakes for five and a half seasons before mutually parting ways with the club on 7 June 2013.
+Yallop led the new-era Earthquakes for five and a half seasons before mutually parting ways in June 2013.
 He compiled a 62–6–51 record and led the club to two postseason appearances (2010, 2012) and the 2012 Supporters' Shield.
 The 2012 Shield victory is the most recent trophy the Earthquakes have won.
 His combined 126 wins in two stints at the club is the most in team history.
 He would be inducted into the club's Hall of Fame in 2022, in recognition for his impact on the club, being the coach that brought them their only two MLS Cups, and three of their four trophies overall.

 Chicago Fire (2013–2015)

-In October 2013, Yallop was named Chicago Fire's new head coach and director of soccer.
-Chicago would finish second to last in the Eastern Conference in his first season in charge.
-Ahead of the second season, Yallop notably kept his connections to Tottenham Hotspur from his stint with the San Jose Earthquakes, bringing in Grant Ward on loan for the 2014 season.
-The 2014 season saw the team perform even worse, and the poor form would see Yallop fired on 20 September 2015, with five matches left in the season.
+In October 2013, Yallop was named Chicago Fire's new head coach and director of soccer, replacing departing coach Frank Klopas and general manager Javier Leon in their respective roles.
+This was the first time that Yallop would not have to report to a general manager or a sporting director, having done so for his entire coaching career to this point.
+Yallop notably kept his connections to Tottenham Hotspur from his stint with the San Jose Earthquakes, bringing in Grant Ward on loan for the 2014 season and later facing the English club in a mid-season friendly.

+Chicago would finish second to last in the Eastern Conference in his first season in charge, setting an MLS record for most draws in a season with 18.
+The club made a run to the semifinals of the 2014 U.S. Open Cup, where they were knocked out in a club record 6–0 defeat to eventual champions Seattle Sounders.
+The 2015 season saw the team perform even worse in the league, and the poor form would see Yallop fired on 20 September 2015, with five matches left in the season.
 Chicago would finish the season worst in the East and the worst record in MLS overall.
-He compiled a 13–26–24 record with the Fire in what would be his last MLS coaching job to date.
+He compiled a 13–26–24 record with the Fire in his stint with the club, in what would be his last MLS coaching job to date.